ibm-cloud-docs/assistant/dialog-actions.md

 If you want the client to perform an action, but not get user input, then you can follow the same convention, and add the `skip_user_input` context variable to the parent node to communicate that to the client application.

 Your client application should always check for the `skip_user_input` variable on context.
-If present, then it knows not to request new input from the user, but instead execute the action, add its result into the message, and pass it back to the service.
+If present, then it knows not to request new input from the user, but instead execute the action, add its result into the message, and pass it back to your assistant.
 The new POST message request should include the message returned by the previous POST message response (namely, the context, input, intents, entities, and optionally the output section) and, instead of the JSON object that defines the programmatic call to make, it should include the result that was returned from the programmatic call.

 In a child node that you jump to after this node, add the response to show the user: